MuhtasimTanmoy/notebook/Language/Erlang.md

 - It also supports interpreting, directly from source code via abstract syntax tree

  # Tutorial

- - variables can't be variable in functional programming.
+ - Variables can't be variable in functional programming.

  - The first thing these commands tell us is that you can assign a value to a variable exactly once; then you can 'pretend' to assign a value to a variable if it's the same value it already has.